oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

 1. Create an application using Micronaut Launch in a web browser and perform the following steps:

     * Choose JDK 11 as the Java version.
-    * Choose Demo-BaseDB as the Name
+    * Choose example-basedb as the Name
-    * Choose Demo.BaseDB as the Base Package
+    * Choose example.basedb as the Base Package
     * Click the Features button and select the oracle, data-jdbc, flyway features
     * Then click Generate -> Download Zip which will download a zip file you can unzip locally with the created application.